Capital gains tax

 Business asset disposal relief (BADR)

-BADR may be available for certain business disposals and has the effect of charging the first £1 million of gains qualifying for the relief at an effective rate of 10%.
+BADR may be available for certain business disposals and has the effect of charging the first £1 million of gains qualifying for the relief at an effective rate of 10% for 2024/25.
+This rate will increase to 14% for 2025/26 and 18% for 2026/27.

 The relief is available to individuals on the disposal of: